-Our Director of Skating schedules the STAR 1-5 sessions keeping a variety of teaching strategies in mind to engage the skater's interest and different learning styles.
+Our Director of Skating schedules the STAR 6-Gold sessions keeping a variety of teaching strategies in mind to engage the skater's interest and different learning styles.
 Below are some examples:

-STRATEGY DESCRIPTION Enhancement/Classes Scheduled on every STAR 1-5 session.
+STRATEGY DESCRIPTION Enhancement/Classes Scheduled on every STAR 6-Gold session.
 Classes are a great tool to focus skaters on specific areas of development with coach supervision, instruction and guidance.
 Coaches will follow an enhancement schedule each month which rotates topics each day to ensure that all areas of development are being developed.
 Topics include: Edges, Speed & Power, Body Control, Turns, Field Moves, Dance and Creative Expression.
-Stations (Coach Directed or Self-Directed) Stations will be used to guide the skater's focus during practice time.
-STAR boards will be hanging around the ice surface to direct the skater's training and will be used either entirely during the skaters' independent training time OR during lesson time having a coach at the stations.
 Engaged supervised practice Coaches may use supervised practice to encourage, motivate and facilitate good practicing habits.
 This strategy supports the Learn to Train stage of development by providing an environment for skaters to practice how to train and use the independent time effectively.
 Self-directed practice with Training Books Coaches can provide skaters with training books to indicate practice areas, goals and the skill acquisition plan.
 Coaches will monitor the use of the books during practices to ensure skaters are following expectations accordingly.
-This strategy will mostly be used at the STAR 3-5 levels.
 Lessons (Private/Semi-private/Group) Organized by your base coach.
 Can be used in conjunction with the group enhancement classes to ensure coverage in all disciplines and to maximize coach-directed time.
-Assessments Coaches will assess skaters during a lesson or as a designated activity on a regularly scheduled session.